 Recognizing the interdisciplinary nature of statistics, the program will allow students to concentrate in areas that highlight the use of statistics in other fields while pursuing a degree in statistics.
 Students can choose among the following concentrations: mathematical statistics, actuarial science, bio-statistics, environmental statistics, and statistical methods in social sciences.

-As part of their studies, students will learn to articulate important aspects of statistical problem solving that “everyone knows” but seldom articulates.
+As part of their studies, students will learn to articulate important aspects of statistical problem solving.
 As they gain exposure to new statistical models and theory, they will begin to apply statistical tools to real-world cases and develop statistical thinking skills to later synthesize new ideas and information with existing ideas and information.